AI governance for Australian schools.

 Third-party vendor concentration.
 Most Australian independent schools depend on five to eight critical vendors — learning management, student information, payments, communications, identity.
 The board's standing question is not whether the school uses any of these vendors.
 It is what the school's governance position is when one of them is breached, and how the board knows that position is being honoured between the rare moments it asks.

-Three signals tested this question in May.
-The Instructure Canvas breach named 122 Australian schools — the largest education-sector incident by school count in Australian history.
-Mount Lilydale Mercy College's payment-processor exposure compromised parent credit card data.
+Two signals tested this question recently.
+The Instructure Canvas breach was one of the largest education-sector data breaches on record, reaching Australian universities, vocational providers and some state schools.
 The Victorian Department of Education incident affected 1,700 government schools.
 Different vendors, different mechanisms, same underlying exposure: schools concentrated on critical vendors that the school does not itself control.

 What is the school's stated risk appetite for critical-vendor concentration, when was it last tested, and how does the board see evidence between tests that the appetite is being honoured?
-This is not a question about Canvas, or Mount Lilydale's payment processor, or the Victorian Department of Education.
+This is not a question about Canvas, or the Victorian Department of Education.
 It is a question about the school's position on this kind of risk, which the next breach, whatever vendor it lands on, will test again.

-Three sector incidents in May 2026 — affecting 122 Australian schools (Canvas), parent payment data at a single VIC school (Mount Lilydale), and 1,700 government schools (VIC Dept of Education) — tested the sector's posture toward critical-vendor concentration.
+Two recent sector incidents, the Instructure Canvas breach (one of the largest education-sector breaches on record, reaching Australian universities and schools) and the Victorian Department of Education breach (1,700 government schools), tested the sector's posture toward critical-vendor concentration.
 The OAIC has issued public guidance and Independent Schools NSW has published member advice.
 The board's standing interest in third-party vendor risk is the lens this paper applies, not the specific incidents themselves.
 The proposed action for the board's consideration is a current-state review of (a) the school's stated risk appetite for critical-vendor concentration, (b) the evidence the board sees between reviews that the appetite is being honoured, and (c) how often the board sees evidence against that appetite through the year ahead.

 This month's standing question is third-party vendor concentration.
 Other signals in this briefing may test governance questions more relevant to your school.